Offa's 60- Offa's Dyke trail- Shropshire, Herefordshire and Powys

 - We give great value for money.
 Because we recognise that lots of walkers holiday on their own, we have negotiated no single supplement deals with all our hotels to ensure the best possible deal.

 We always use good hotels.
-Our hotel in Brecon is set in lovely surroundings and the standard is really good.
+Our hotel in Montgomery is set in lovely surroundings and the standard is really good.

 - We have smaller groups than some of the larger walking companies, because we believe the social experience is much better in a smaller group.
 People can talk to everyone, especially at dinner where you can all sit on one table in a small group.
 Our numbers vary from holiday to holiday but an average group size would be 8-12.